jollychang/ramener/README.md

 - Verbose output streams to Automator, making macOS display any errors in a dialog.
 - Use `--dry-run` to inspect metadata extraction without touching files.
 - When the model response lacks enough detail, the filename falls back to the current date and original stem.
+- Basic PII scrubbing (emails, long numeric IDs) happens automatically before text is sent to the model to reduce moderation failures.

 ## Next Steps